floooh/oryol/code/Modules/Core/README.md

 hard rule is that these callback methods must not block for more then a few dozen milliseconds (the usual frame budget is 16ms or 32ms).

-Creating a new Oryol application starts with deriving from the App class and overriding the virtual state-callback methods which are called once per frame as long as this specific state is active.
+Creating a new Oryol application starts with deriving an App subclass and overriding the virtual state-callback methods which are called once per frame as long as the associated state state is active.
 The return value of a state callback method is the next state the application should switch to.
 This way an application can do initialization in small chunks spread over several frames.